eclipse-ee4j/cargotracker/README.md

 basic understanding of server-side applications, the code should be good enough to get started.
 For learning Jakarta EE further, we have recommended a few links in the resources section of the project site.
-Of course, the ideal user of the project is someone who has a basic working understanding both Jakarta EE and DDD.
+Of course, the ideal user of the project is someone who has a basic working understanding of both Jakarta EE and DDD.
 Though it's not our goal to become a kitchen sink example for demonstrating the vast amount of APIs and features in Jakarta EE, we do use a very representative set.
 You'll find that you'll learn a fair amount by simply digging into the code to see how things are implemented.